Shane Turner

 Shane Lee Turner (born January 8, 1963) is an American former professional baseball player.
 He played in parts of three seasons in the Major League Baseball (MLB) for three different teams.
+He is the manager of the independent Hagerstown Flying Boxcars.

 Career

-Turner attended Garey High School in Pomona CA A product of Pomona SouthWest Little League and was originally selected by the New York Yankees in the 6th round of the 1985 MLB draft after playing in the College World Series twice for Cal State Fullerton.
+Turner attended Garey High School in Pomona, CA. He then played for Cal State Fullerton, playing twice in the College World Series and winning the 1984 national championship.

+The New York Yankees selected him in the sixth round of the 1985 MLB draft.
 In 1987, he was traded with fellow prospect Keith Hughes to the Philadelphia Phillies for outfielder Mike Easler.
-Turner made his MLB debut the following year, going 6-for-35 in 18 games.
+Turner made his MLB debut the following year, batting 6-for-35 in 18 games.

 From there, Turner played in the minors for another six seasons, getting brief trials with the Baltimore Orioles in 1991 and the Seattle Mariners in 1992.
 The latter was his most successful big league stint, as he batted .270 in 34 games, but in 1993 it was back to the minors for Turner.
+In 1995, he was a replacement player during the ongoing strike for Cleveland during spring training.